jat9292/NFT_marketplace/README.md

 In this project, we create a dapp marketplace for NFTs following the ERC721 standard.

-Go to this website to test the Dapp deployed on the Rinkeby testnet : [INSERT URL]
+Go to this website to test the Dapp deployed on the Rinkeby testnet : http://51.15.19.178:3000/

 ___